Q: What is stimulus funding?A:

 Stimulus funding refers to the American Recovery and Reinvestment Act of 2009 (ARRA).
 It provides for billions of dollars in financial aid through tax cuts, funding for education, health care, entitlement programs, and government grants, contracts and loans.
 The ARRA is considered both a jobs bill and an economy-boosting bill with the following funding caps: $288 billion in tax cuts; $244 billion for education, health care and entitlements; and $275 billion in contracts, grants and loans.
 In all, ARRA is authorized to distribute more than $800 billion.

 ARRA monies are awarded in three categories: 1) government grants that do not have to be repaid; 2) contracts that have to do with the immediate hiring of people to perform certain jobs; 3) loans to help jump-start projects (but must be repaid).
-To gain access to these funds as they work their way through the various government agencies, start by clicking on the “Opportunities” tab in www.Recovery.gov.
+To gain access to these funds as they work their way through the various government agencies, start by clicking on the “Opportunities” tab at www.Recovery.gov

-The ARRA requires a 13-member Board appointed by the president to manage the funds and insure transparency in government spending, according to the requirements of the law.
+The ARRA requires a 13-member Board appointed by the President to manage the funds and insure transparency in government spending, according to the requirements of the law.
 The Board is governed by a set of bylaws and guidelines and its main job is to provide oversight.
 It also has the power to subpoena witnesses, which means it can call people into court to give sworn testimony about matters related to the ARRA.
 This helps to ensure that the funds are handled properly.
-The ARRA also provides for a four-member Advisory Panel whose job is to recommend ways to prevent fraud, waste and abuse.
+The ARRA also provides for a four-member advisory panel whose job is to recommend ways to prevent fraud, waste and abuse.

 Q: Where can I get more information about the ARRA?